Professor Sir Martin Landray

 - Honorary Consultant Physician, Oxford University Hospitals NHS Foundation Trust

-Prof Landray’s work seeks to further understanding of the determinants of common diseases through the design, conduct and analysis of efficient, large-scale clinical trials and prospective cohort studies (including UK Biobank).
-He has led a series of major clinical trials assessing treatments for cardiovascular and kidney disease.
-These have enrolled over 65,000 individuals, producing results that have changed regulatory drug approvals, influenced clinical guidelines and changed prescribing practice to the benefit of patients.
+Professor Landray’s work seeks to further understanding of the determinants of common diseases chiefly through the design, conduct and analysis of efficient, large-scale clinical trials.
+He has led a series of major clinical trials, chiefly of treatments for cardiovascular and kidney disease.
+The results of these trials have influenced regulatory drug approvals, clinical guidelines, and prescribing practice to the benefit of patients.
+Since March 2020, he has co-led the RECOVERY trial, the world’s largest trial of potential treatments for COVID-19, publishing definitive results for multiple treatments, including the discovery that dexamethasone reduces mortality for the sickest patients.